atrick/atrick.github.io/proposal/voidpointer.md

 as transparent as possible.

-## Alternatives Considered
+## Alternatives considered

 The obvious downside to introducing a new nominal pointer type is the duplication of much of `UnsafePointer`'s existing API surface.
-I believe this API explosion is fairly limited, and it would always be possible to implement the `UnsafePointer` API's in terms of the `VoidPointer` APIs wherever performance is not a major concern.
+I believe this API explosion is fairly limited, and it would always be possible to implement the `UnsafePointer` API's in terms of the `UnsafeBytePointer` API wherever performance is not a major concern.

 In some cases, developers can safely reinterpret values to achieve the